Moving to Chile Guide

-Secondly many Chileans are staunch Roman Catholics, with many national holidays revolving around religious events.
+Secondly, many Chileans are staunch Roman Catholics, with many national holidays revolving around religious events.
 Many stunning examples of colonial churches and cathedrals still exist.

 As any football fan will know, Chile plays on the world stage.
 Major football games have become something of a national institution where the whole country comes out in force to support their highly successful players.

 It should come as no surprise with Spain’s influence on Chile that Spanish is the official language.
 That said, Chilean Spanish is a rather unique dialect.
-Thus even experienced Spanish-speakers may have trouble keeping up with Chile’s fast-talking residents.
+Thus even experienced Spanish speakers may have trouble keeping up with Chile’s fast-talking residents.
 If in doubt, ask for “neutral Spanish” which is more easily understood with basic Spanish skills.

-Fortunately the difficulties with understanding the national language need not necessarily be a major issue, as an increasing percentage of the population speak fluent English.
+Fortunately, the difficulties with understanding the national language need not necessarily be a major issue, as an increasing percentage of the population speak fluent English.
 This is especially so among the younger generation, for whom English is a compulsory subject in school, and in more cosmopolitan Santiago.

-It is interesting to note that Chile boasts the largest population of British descendants in South America, though in practise even school-boy Spanish will come in handy in more rural areas or when dealing with the older generation.
+It is interesting to note that Chile boasts the largest population of British descendants in South America, though in practice even school-boy Spanish will come in handy in more rural areas or when dealing with the older generation.

 Sitting alongside these two core languages an assortment of other tongues may be experienced.
 Traditional tribal languages such as Quechua are not uncommon, for example.
-Furthermore Chile is home to the descendants of numerous German immigrants, so isolated areas may also speak German as a second or third language.
+Furthermore, Chile is home to the descendants of numerous German immigrants, so isolated areas may also speak German as a second or third language.

-With the majority of commerce occurring in Santiago, not to mention the pleasant climate to be found here, the reality that many expats spend the majority of their time in or close to the city.
+With the majority of commerce occurring in Santiago, not to mention the pleasant climate to be found here, the reality is that many expats spend the majority of their time in or close to the city.
 The country’s unusual dimensions mean that seeing the country as a whole can require travelling considerable distances.
 Note also that these distances won’t always be covered in one clean sweep; even internal flights may touch down or lay-over multiple times if travelling from north to south.

 Speaking of flights, Chile maintains an excellent internal airport structure.
 Flights are typically reasonably-priced though note that only one airline – LAN – services Easter Island at present.